3liz/qjazz/doc/managment.rst

 Api specification
 ^^^^^^^^^^^^^^^^^

-The full api specification is available as json format as `doc/specs/openapi-managment.json`
+Check the full :download:`openapi specification <specs/openapi-managment.json>`.

 You may use the redoc tool to visualize it::